romanoshiliarhopoulos/Backgammon-Engine/README.md

-# A Reinforcement Learning Backgammon agent and game environment!
+# A Reinforcement Learning Backgammon agent

 A  backgammon game engine with reinforcement learning capabilities, featuring a C++ game implementation with Python bindings and a neural network trained using TD(λ) learning algorithms.